 I have to wonder if trust will ever stay fully intact (like that perfect sheet of paper) in any kind of real, long-lasting, honest relationship.
-There are bound to be a few, if even unintentional, dents and dings from time to time.
+There are bound to be a few, if even unintentional, dents and dings to it from time to time.
 It takes strength to stay with someone when the flowers aren’t in full bloom.

 Get some space.